Anuj-khand/youtube-data-pipeline-aws/README.md

 4. Convert processed data into Parquet
 5. Query data using Amazon Athena

-Architecture and execution screenshots are available in the screenshots/ folder.
+Architecture and execution screenshots are available in the screenshots folder.

 **🧰 Tech Stack Used**